 Here are my quick observations:

 - The Management Expense Ratios (MERs) are all over 1%.
 Using the RBC product as an example, this means a retiree with $100,000 initially invested in this product will pay about $1,200 in fees every year.
 Not so bad.
-However, if you hold this product in retirement for 15 years, you’ll pay over $31,000 in money management fees.
+However if you hold this product during retirement for 15 years you’ll pay over $31,000 in money management fees.